zenria/binrep/README.md

 ## Status

-Binrep is still a work in progress.
+Binrep is still a work in progress, but is used in production by [Scoop.it](https://www.scoop.it) to replace a bunch hacky bash scripts.

 ## Example